Park City, United States: Family Ski Guide

 - Canyon Transportation: shared shuttles with lower per-person costs (though coordinating car seats adds logistics most tired parents don't need)

-By 6pm, you're carrying a whimpering five-year-old while googling "kid-friendly dinner Park City" with 12% battery left.
-But here's what your kids will actually remember: racing you down that alpine coaster, shrieking with joy on snow tubes, and the night they convinced you to get ice cream for dinner on Main Street.
+By 6pm, you are carrying a whimpering five-year-old while googling "kid-friendly dinner Park City" with 12% battery left.
+But here is what your kids will actually remember: racing you down the alpine coaster, shrieking with joy on snow tubes, and the night they convinced you to get ice cream for dinner on Main Street.

 When to Go